 You may already know Clotilde Dusoulier's fresh perspective of French cuisine from her popular Chocolate and Zucchini blog (chocolateandzucchine.com), where she writes about cooking and shares recipes for (mostly) simple dishes based on fresh ingredients straight from the markets of Paris.

-In The French Market Cookbook, Dusoulier shares 90 new vegetarian recipes such as an asparagus buckwheat tart and peach, almond, and cardamom clafoutis.
-Best of all (unlike many recipes posted on the web by people who you suspect have never actually made the dishes because when you do, the results are, let's just say, not great), these recipes are virtually foolproof and produce delicious results.
+In The French Market Cookbook, Dusoulier shares 90 new vegetarian and vegan recipes such as an asparagus buckwheat tart and peach, almond, and cardamom clafoutis.
+Best of all (unlike many recipes posted on the web by people who you suspect have never actually made the dishes because when you do, the results are, let's just say, not great), my personal experience as NOT the world's greatest cook is that these recipes are virtually foolproof and produce delicious results.

 Why, you may be wondering, is a cookbook included in an article about Paris guide books?
 Simple - if you rent an apartment for your stay in Paris, you'll have the opportunity to shop in Paris' wonderful markets for fresh produce, cheese, and other ingredients and then use them to prepare meals in your apartment's kitchen.
 This cookbook and its mouth-watering photographs will give you lots of inspiration!